danep93/mynewwebsite/content/posts/what-is-a-name.md

 ![no-name](img/no-name.jpg)

 <br><br>
 Today I want to talk about names.
 Mine has been around since the Old Testament, but recently celebrities have been getting pretty creative with what they call their kids.
-A few weeks ago, my team was assigned a project parsing resumes for new hires, and when I realized that some students actually don't put their name at the top of the page, I thought this would be an interesting problem to solve using a neural net.
+A few weeks ago my team was assigned a project parsing resumes for new hires, and when I realized that some students actually don't put their name at the top of the page, I thought this would be an interesting problem to solve using a neural net.
 That is today’s mission: to distinguish names from regular words, and eventually, distinguish male names from female names.

 Long Short Term Memory Networks (LSTM) are a type of recurrent neural network that are great at this application; they use context from previous input features to predict what the next output should be.
 For example, if you wanted to predict the end of the sentence “in France they speak ___”, and use each (tokenized) word of the sentence as a feature, the LSTM would use “France” and “speak” to deduce the sentence ends in “French”.
 This assumes you have a network that’s already been trained on an extensive corpus of the English language, such as the Glove dataset.
 That’s exactly what Spacy is; it’s a Natural Language Processing library that’s pre-trained on this general English language corpus and uses sentence context to do things like classify words as adjectives, proper nouns, etc… Unfortunately, without sentence context, Spacy comes up short.
 When parsing the resume header